L-Carnitine Injections: Uses, Dosage, Side Effects, Pricing & How to Buy

 What is L-Carnitine?

 L-carnitine is an essential amino acid derivative that plays a role in most mammals’ energy production function.
-The body produces it through the synthesis of lysine and methionine.
+The body can produce carnitine from lysine and methionine in the liver, kidneys, and brain.
 Carnitine can also be sourced from food, particularly meat.

 The word carnitine is derived from the Latin word carnus, meaning meat.
 The redder the meat, the higher the carnitine content.